weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 gas-stove.

 Peter smoked and relapsed into a moody silence, which he broke now and then with an account of his struggles.
-His <span id="calibre_link-193" page-number="139" page-name="Page:There Is Confusion.djvu/145" page-index="145" page-quality="3" title="Page:There_Is_Confusion.djvu/145"></span>Uncle Peter had died during his third year and the house had been inherited by his daughter, Mrs. Boyd.
+His Uncle Peter had died during his third year and the house had been inherited by his daughter, Mrs. Boyd.
 Of course he couldn't expect anything of her.
 Her father was only his great-uncle, and she had her own children to look after.
 He had